msdev87/Cilialyzer/index.md

 we are currently in the process of finalizing a **greatly improved version of Cilialyzer**.
-If you would like to receive a link to download the newest Cilialyzer version -- **still free, open source and running out of the box (binary version)** -- please notify us via email:
+If you would like to receive a link to download the newest Cilialyzer version, please notify us via email:
 **[martin.schneiter@unibe.ch](mailto:martin.schneiter@unibe.ch)**.
+The greatly improved upcoming version will still be **free, open source and the compiled/binary version runs out of the box**.

-By doing so, you will allow us to get to know our user base.
-Additionally, all of our registered users will in future get notified as soon as the latest stable Cilialyzer version is available (approximately 2--3 times per year).
+By your notification via mail, you help us to get to know our user base.
+All of our users will be registered and getting notified as soon as a new stable Cilialyzer version will be available (approximately 2--3 times per year).
 In your mail, we would very much appreciate, if you could provide brief information for what purpose you plan to use Cilialyzer.